A guide to the PLAB test

 PLAB part 2

 PLAB 2 is an objective structured clinical exam.
 It's made up of 18 scenarios, each lasting eight minutes and aims to reflect real life settings including a mock consultation or an acute ward.
-Part 2 tests run throughout the year at our Clinical Assessment Centre in Manchester, England.
+Part 2 tests run throughout the year at our clinical assessment centre.

 What happens after you’ve passed PLAB 1 and PLAB 2?